 6. Boxers have their own distinct antics that are both lovable and (sometimes) annoying.

 When excited, which is every time they greet a beloved human, they are known for jumping up and down in exuberance and leaping about.
 “Down” may be the first command to teach them.
 And almost any lover of the breed can tell you about the “kidney bean” dance Boxers do.
 They twist their bodies into a sort of semicircle and, in their excitement, start turning in circles.

 7. Boxers are excellent service dogs.

-With their innate attachment to humans and their intelligence, Boxers are often used as guide dogs for the blind, therapy dogs for shut-ins, and even as alert dogs for people who suffer from epilepsy, alerting them to an imminent seizure.
+With their innate attachment to humans and their intelligence, Boxers are often used as guide dogs for the blind and even as alert dogs for people who suffer from epilepsy, alerting them to an imminent seizure.

 8. The Boxer was the breed of choice for a pair of famous movie stars.